How to Sell More: Increase Your Sales and Revenue

 Shoppers begin their searches online, so if you’re not using social media to attract and engage your target audience, you’re missing an opportunity to gain customers and sales.

 Many retailers forget that the key to social media is to be social.
-Don’t just throw up a bunch of promotions.
-Instead, create opportunities for meaningful engagement.
+Don’t just post promotions; instead, create opportunities for meaningful engagement.

-Use educational content and behind-the-scenes videos to create raving fans and respond to comments and messages immediately.
+Use educational content and behind-the-scenes videos to create raving fans and immediately respond to comments and messages.

 2. Pick the right price

-You’ll hear me say it again and again: people buy based on their emotions.
+You’ll hear me say it repeatedly: people buy based on emotions.

 However, that doesn’t mean price doesn’t matter.

-No one knows what you pay but you, and I tend to tell most of my clients they need to increase their prices.
-But there’s a strategy to raising your prices to sell more without upsetting shoppers.
+No one knows what you pay, but you and I tend to tell most of my clients they need to increase their prices.
+But there’s a strategy to raise your prices to sell more without upsetting shoppers.

 3. Teach employees proper negotiation techniques